rajantino/lambda_nodejs_app_boilerplate/README.md

                   - const bcrypt =require('bcrypt');
                   - const roleMiddleware = require('antinoPms_middlewares')
    Case (2) -> When Running on Local
-              When running Locally we need some workaround so we have set NODE_PATH Environment variable value in package.json start script
+              When running Locally we needed some workaround so we have set NODE_PATH Environment variable value to
+              1) ./shared/code/nodejs/node_modules
+              and
+              2) ./shared/lib/nodejs/node_modules

+              in package.json start script. that is why const roleMiddleware = require('antinoPms_middlewares') works fine in local development also.